 Hotels and Motels Must Keep their Premises Safe for Their Guests

 We talked about slips and falls already.
 But there are other types of injuries that can take place on the hotel’s property.
-When someone gets hurt on someone else’s property, it’s called a “premises liability” claim.
+When someone gets hurt on someone else’s property, under the law we have something called a “premises liability” claim.

-There are all sorts of ways people can get injured while at a hotel.
+There are various sorts of ways people can get injured while in the premises of a hotel.
 This can be anything from getting hurt on the elevator to getting burned by a hot plate in the hotel restaurant.
-Here are some of the more common types of premises liability injuries that can happen at a hotel or motel:
+Here are some of the more common types of premises liability injuries that can happen while you are at a hotel or motel:

 - Fall due to faulty repairs or unsafe conditions

 - Elevator or escalator accidents